denten-books/plain-text/5-chapter.md

 constitute a protected class of objects, which, unlike most other dead things, exist in the realm of ethics and aesthetics.
-If they are, as James and others suggest, a part of the mind, they properly participate in mental constructions like "clarity of thought," or "free thought" and "mind control."
+If they are, as James and others suggest, a part of the mind, they properly participate in mental constructions like "clarity of thought," or "free thought," or "critical thinking."

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory, book history, and library science.
 After